niwyj7/power-price-forecasting-DecompNet/README.md

-# Energy Target Forecasting: DecompNet vs. Pure MLP
+# Energy Target Forecasting: DecompNet

 This repository contains a deep learning approach for forecasting a day-ahead electricity price (`da`).
 It features a custom neural network architecture, **DecompNet**, which explicitly separates system load trends from high-frequency seasonal fluctuations before applying non-linear feature interactions.

-## Ablation Study: Performance Metrics
+## Performance Metrics

 To prove the efficacy of the decomposition module, we use a **Pure MLP** as our baseline.
 The Pure MLP has the same depth, hidden dimensions, and parameter count as our main model, but lacks the `SeriesDecomp` module.